top of page

 Includes:

-Weekly practices, handouts with supplementary readings and reflections
+Weekly practices, with supplementary readings and reflections for those who would like to dive deeper.

 Each session follows a rhythm: reflection, teaching, contemplative exercises, and a daily practice to develop between sessions.